wp-plugins/testimonials-widget/readme.txt

 * Admin interface to add, edit and manage testimonials
 * Compatible with WordPress multi-site
 * Display testimonials directly in template via theme function
+* Editors and admins can edit testimonial publisher
 * Fields for source, testimonial, email, company and URL
 * Image, Gravatar, category and tag enabled
 * Localizable - see `languages/testimonials-widget.pot`